Sophy Romvari

 Sophy Romvari (born October 20, 1990) (Note: Romvari mentions her age as two years old in 1992 in her short film Still Processing.) is a Canadian film director, writer, and actress.
-She attracted widespread acclaim for her short film Still Processing (2020).
-The film premiered at the 2020 Toronto International Film Festival and was later released online by Mubi.

-A collection of Romvari's short films, including Still Processing, were subsequently released by The Criterion Collection on their streaming platform in 2022.
+After attracting considerable attention online for her short film work, particularly the award-winning Still Processing (2020), Romvari won widespread critical acclaim and numerous accolades for her feature-length film debut Blue Heron (2025).
+A collection of Romvari's short films, including Still Processing, was released by The Criterion Collection on their streaming platform in 2022.

-Her other notable films include Pumpkin Movie, which screened at the 2017 Hot Docs Canadian International Documentary Festival, and Norman/Norman, which screened at the 2018 Toronto International Film Festival.
-Her work has screened at film festivals internationally, such as at the Sheffield Doc/Fest, Indie Memphis, and the True/False Film Festival.
+Early life

+The youngest of four siblings, Romvari was born in Victoria, British Columbia.
+Her three brothers emigrated from Hungary with her parents in 1989, one year before her birth.
+Romvari was raised on Vancouver Island.

+Romvari studied film at Capilano University before moving to Toronto for her MFA at York University.
+Romvari also attended McGill University for one year before dropping out.

+One of her early short films, Remembrance of József Romvári (2020), features home video footage of her as a child with her grandfather, Hungarian production designer József Romvári.
+This short film was included as a DVD special feature in the Kino Lorber release of three films by Hungarian director István Szabó (who worked with her grandfather).

 Career

+Early short film work and Still Processing

-Romvari began making films in the mid-2010s, around 2013, while in film school.
-In 2017, Romvari's short documentary film Pumpkin Movie premiered at True/False Film Festival and screened at the Hot Docs Canadian International Documentary Festival and Sheffield Doc/Fest.
-In 2018, her short Norman Norman premiered at the Toronto International Film Festival.
+Romvari began making short films in the early 2010s while attending film school.
+In 2017, Romvari's short film Pumpkin Movie premiered at the True/False Film Festival before screening at the Hot Docs Canadian International Documentary Festival and the Sheffield Doc/Fest.
+In 2018, her short film Norman Norman, which featured her own aging dog named Norman, premiered at the 2018 Toronto International Film Festival.
+Around this time, Romvari also directed In Dog Years (2019), a short documentary for CBC.

-Romvari also directed In Dog Years (2019), a short documentary for CBC Short Docs.
-The following year, her short documentary Remembrance of József Romvári (2020), about her grandfather who was a production designer in the Hungarian film industry, was included as a DVD special feature for three films by Hungarian director István Szabó, and distributed by Kino Lorber.

-Still Processing, Romvari's thesis film from York University, attracted widespread critical acclaim and premiered at the 2020 Toronto International Film Festival.
-It was later released online by Mubi in 2021.